Dr. Robbie Babins-Wagner, PhD – Chief Executive Officer

 Christine Molohon MSW – Registered Social Worker / Associate Director

 Christine is a full time counsellor with a Masters of Social Work, clinical specialization and a Bachelors degree in Social Work, both from the University of Calgary.
 She comes to the Centre with a background in counselling pregnant and parenting teens and has experience in suicide and bereavement working with the Canadian Mental Health Association.
-In addition, Christine has training and experience in both EMDR and in Couples therapy, having trained in the Developmental Model of Couples Therapy with the Couple’s institute in CA.
+Christine has training and experience in both EMDR and in couples therapy, having trained in the Developmental Model of Couples Therapy with the Couple’s institute in CA.

 Christine became a counsellor because of her belief in the power of relationship to transform lives and is passionate about her role in client’s journey toward change.